coleifer/peewee/docs/peewee/sqlite.rst

        content=document.content,
        author=document.author)

-   # Replace acts as an upsert, which is convenient when re-indexing a row
+   # Replace acts as an upsert, for re-indexing a row that may or may not
-   # that may or may not already be present:
+   # already be present:
    (DocumentIndex
     .replace(rowid=document.id,
              title=document.title,